rwu2359/FMPddr/README.md

 Select Applescript from the available actions

-Copy and paste the code from ths scpt file
+Copy and paste the code from this scpt file

 Ensure you have a file open in FileMaker, and run to test